Is the government training ‘thousands more GPs’?

 We could find no further reference to this pledge in the chancellor Rachel Reeves’s first Budget speech, or in the supporting document.
 The Department of Health and Social Care (DHSC) did not answer a series of specific questions about the pledge in November 2024, but told us that it will publish more details in due course.

-We also need to know what benchmark the pledge should be judged against: the number being trained when Labour took office, or the number who would have been trained otherwise.
-(We assume the government doesn’t simply mean it will continue the current GP training programme, which already accepts thousands of new applicants every year.)
+In particular, we need to know what benchmark the pledge should be judged against: the number being trained when Labour took office, or the number who would have been trained otherwise.
+(Given the reference to “increasing GP training places”, we assume the government doesn’t simply mean it will continue the current GP training programme, which already accepts thousands of new applicants every year.)

 This is important, because under the previous Conservative government’s long-term workforce plan for the NHS, which Labour inherited, the number of training places for GPs was already supposed to rise from about 4,000 per year in 2024 to 5,000 a year in 2027/28 and about 6,000 per year in 2031/32.